 Copper is an incredible metal that’s been used for millennia across the world, from ancient civilizations to present-day societies.
-Not only do we love how strikingly beautiful this material is, but we’re also fascinated by its history and its valuable health and functionality benefits.
-In this article, we also want to share the wonderful story behind Sertodo Copper, an artisan cooperative with gorgeous copper drinkware, flasks, cookware, baking equipment, bartending tools, and more that we are proud to carry here on Made Trade.
+Not only do we love how beautiful this material is, but we’re also fascinated by its history and its valuable health and functionality benefits.
+In this article, we also want to share the wonderful story behind Sertodo Copper, an artisan cooperative who we are proud to work with, and who make gorgeous copper drinkware, flasks, cookware, baking equipment, bartending tools, and more.

 The History of Copper